Deciding to get help

 Opioid dependence and addiction can be an ongoing (chronic) condition and can require long-term treatment and management.

 Different countries have different treatment options and different ways of accessing them.
-Talk to an alcohol and drug service, community health organisation or your doctor about the options that are available to you and the costs, if any, that are involved.
+Talk to an alcohol and drug service, a community health organisation or your doctor about the options that are available to you and the costs, if any, that are involved.

 If you’re using opioids and have found it hard to stop, you should talk to a drug service or doctor about getting help.